 BofA Securities estimates that cannabis sales in the United States will rise by 40% to $25 billion in 2021.
 If you are a landlord who is thinking of leasing your property to a cannabis business tenant, then you need to be aware of the risks and challenges that come with it.
 In this blog post, we will give you 10 tips for landlords who are leasing to cannabis business tenants!

-With the legalization of cannabis in the United States, landlords are starting to see a spike in tenants that are part of this industry.
+With the legalization of cannabis in the United States, landlords are starting to see a spike in tenants who are part of this industry.
 The cannabis industry sector employs an estimated 321,000 Americans, more than the nation’s dentists, paramedics, and electrical engineers combined.

 1. Understand the Zoning Laws and Regulations

-The cannabis industry is growing rapidly, commercial property owners who lease to tenants in this industry will soon face additional challenges when it comes to managing their properties.
+The cannabis industry is growing rapidly, and commercial property owners who lease to tenants in this industry will soon face additional challenges when it comes to managing their properties.
 The legalization of marijuana has given rise to a new industry that is expected to generate billions in revenue for both states and the federal government.

 With so much money at stake, both the property owner and the landlord in this market need to understand how zoning laws may affect their ability to lease space to cannabis businesses.
 The zoning laws vary from state to state and even from city to city, which means that if you are leasing property in multiple locations, you will need to understand how these regulations work in each location.